 Conrad Maldives Rangali Island has many excellent facilities to offer including a fully equipped gym, a spa, infinity pool, eight restaurants, three bars, a library, yoga, PADI dive center, water sports center, and a Kid’s Club.

 Conrad Maldives is a true foodies delight with a choice of eleven restaurants and bars, each venue has its own unique dining and drinks menu.
 In addition, the resort offers special events such as private beach barbecues, full moon dinners, themed beach barbecues as well as in-villa dining to make your stay just that bit more special.
 The guest chef and guest wine-maker program adds more flavors to the comprehensive menu of delicious dishes.

-Activities available at the fully equipped Watersports Centre include catamaran sailing, windsurfing and canoeing, wakeboarding, knee boarding and water cycling.
-The Dive Centre, managed by Sub-Aqua, offers PADI courses in what is one of the most beautiful underwater classrooms in the world.
+Activities available at the fully equipped Watersports Center include catamaran sailing, windsurfing and canoeing, wakeboarding, knee boarding and water cycling.
+The Dive Center, managed by Sub-Aqua, offers PADI courses in what is one of the most beautiful underwater classrooms in the world.
 Daily trips run to a multitude of dive sites, a favorite is Manta Point, only 10 minutes away.
 There are many snorkeling trips and fishing excursions to choose from too.

 Location & Directions

 Ari Atoll, to the west of Male International Airport.
 A breathtaking 30-minute seaplane flight over the islands brings guests from Male International Airport to the Conrad Maldives Rangali Island.

 The Maldives has a tropical climate distinguished by two seasons, or monsoons: the dry northeast monsoon from December to March, and the wet southwestern monsoon from May to November, with more strong winds and rain.
 April is a transitional period noted for clear water and heat.
 The temperature remains remarkably consistent at around 30°C.